 My mom bought a pink Soothe and Glow Seahorse for my daughter before she was even born.
 When we began sleep training, we used the seahorse to soothe my daughter, but its music plays for only six minutes.
 The book recommends an item that will play soothing music for about 20 minutes.

 So we ordered the Fisher-Price Ocean Wonders Aquarium from Amazon because it plays music for 18+ minutes.
 The aquarium was pricey but a worthwhile investment for us.
-My daughter loves it and still uses it today at 2.5 years old when she wakes in the middle of the night.
+My daughter loves it and still uses it today when she wakes in the middle of the night.
 The Ocean Wonders Aquarium seems to be out of production now, but the Baby Einstein Sea Dreams Soother is a similar tool that’s still available.

 The same year we bought the aquarium, my daughter also received the Fisher-Price SnugaMonkey Sleepytime Plush in an Easter basket from a relative.
 We began using the monkey — which plays music for 20 minutes — interchangeably with the aquarium.